Pediatric Cancer & Blood Disorder Services – St. Cloud Hospital

 - Facility designed for your child’s needs.
 The Pediatric Short Stay & Infusion Unit has all private rooms to control the spread of germs.
 The area does not feel like a hospital.
 It has toys, books, art supplies, computers, movies and video games.

 - Family support.
 We encourage families to join our events and advisory councils.
-These activities allow families to share, learn and inspire one another along their cancer journeys.
+These activities allow families to share, learn and inspire one another along their cancer and blood disorder journeys.

 - Behavioral health services.
 All children have access to our behavioral health staff.
 We know emotional issues can arise with a life-threatening or long-term illness.